ubc-library-rc/gis-dhsi/content/day1/0-intro.md

 - Review Project Design Worksheet and fill in what you can
 - Spatialize your data if you want to map with it tomorrow
 - Ensure QGIS is downloaded and installed
-- Download and unzip the `dhsi-workshop` data folder